by Dan Hiestand

 Lucas Reese was looking at the mansion even before he skidded to a stop.

 “Got a bunch more of these guys coming,” he said, and then glanced down at the body and winced.
-“Awww,” he added, repulsed, bending his arm to bury his mouth and nose in his elbow.
-“That just gives whole new meaning to shooting your mouth off.”
+“Gross,” he added, repulsed.
+He bent his arm to bury his mouth and nose in his elbow.
+“I guess that gives whole new meaning to shooting your mouth off.”

 “Uh, Luc?” he asked.